jakeblaxon/graphql-join/README.md

 Note that in this case we have to call a new query `getBooksByAuthorIds` because we don't have access to book ids in `Author`.

 As a final note, if you are going to join on a list, then the list can only contain scalar values, and you can only use this one field to join on.
 GraphQL-Join will not let you use more than one selection if the selection is a list type.
 This is because it's unclear how to match in this case, as there are multiple options that lead to different results.

+## Benefits

+Using GraphQL-Join has several benefits:

+- It's simple.
+The configuration is declarative, concise, and written in conventional GraphQL SDL.
+No new syntax to learn, no complex logic to parse, and no need to modify selection sets.
+- It's fast.
+The joining logic is always O(n), regardless of whether you're matching on scalars or lists.
+- It's type-safe.
+GraphQL-Join checks on initialization if the variable fields and return type match their expected types.
+It also validates the query against the schema.
+If any of these checks fail, it errors out.
+This guards against silent failures as the underlying schema evolves.
+- It works natively with other libraries, like [graphql-tools](https://www.graphql-tools.com) and [graphql-mesh](https://www.graphql-mesh.com).
+This allows for even further schema manipulations with minimal user effort.

+## Contributing

+GraphQL-Join is a new library and is still evolving.
+If you have an idea on how to improve it, please open an issue on GitHub, or fork this library and create a pull request.